Queensland Eco and Sustainable Tourism (QuEST)

 Each year there are in excess of 51 million visits by Australians to Queensland’s national parks, marine parks and they are a key driver for international visitation.

-The DestinationQ blueprint sets a growth target for the tourism industry to double overnight visitor expenditure to $30 billion by 2020.
-The Queensland Government is developing a 20-year plan for the state’s tourism industry, positioning it to meet future challenges and opportunities.
-Ecotourism is a key part of this and will play an important role in meeting the 2020 growth target.
+The Queensland Government together with tourism operators and industry representatives developed a 20-year plan for the state’s tourism industry, positioning it to meet future challenges and opportunities.
+Ecotourism is a key part of this and will play an important role in meeting the 2020 growth target for the tourism industry, to double overnight visitor expenditure to $30 billion by 2020.

 - review of the Nature Conservation Act 1992 providing for ecotourism facilities leases on national park and other protected areas